-What Can a Handyman Do in Austin, Texas?
+What Can a Handyman Do Without a License in Austin, Texas?

 In Texas, there is no single statewide “general contractor” license for typical handyman/general repair work, but many specific trades (electrical, plumbing, HVAC, fire sprinklers, etc.) are state-licensed and off-limits without the proper credential.
 Texas also does not set a universal statewide “handyman exemption” dollar threshold; instead, limits usually come from (1) whether the work falls into a regulated trade and (2) local permitting rules (Austin/Travis County) and project scope (structural, mechanical, etc.).
 In Austin, most handyman jobs can be done without a city business license, but you must pull permits when required and you cannot perform regulated-trade work without the appropriate Texas license.